UPDATE for COVID-19

 - Teaching Assistants, who support all pupils in class.
 We have several additional TAs who help support groups and help individual children with their learning.

-- One of the School Governors works with the SENDCo in leading SEN in school (Mrs Ann Rowston))
+- One of the School Governors works with the SENDCo in leading SEN in school (Mrs Gladys Hobson)

-- From September 2017,school will have a dedicated Child and Family Welfare Officer (Mrs Sarah Gill) who will be supporting pupils and parents via the Early Help Process and assisting parents with issues relating to parenting, attendance and punctuality.
+- From September 2020 school will have two dedicated Child and Family Welfare Officer (Mrs Sarah Gill and Julie Graham) who will be supporting pupils and parents via the Early Help Process and assisting parents with issues relating to parenting, attendance and punctuality.

-- Sometimes school may commission Specialist Support to work with idenified children with a particular focus e.g. Speech and Language therapists or Occupational therapists.
+- Sometimes school may commission Specialist Support to work with identified children with a particular focus e.g. Speech and Language therapists or Occupational therapists.